doxeylab/learn-genomics-in-linux/task6/README.md

 ...and here: https://en.wikipedia.org/wiki/Richard_Lenski

 You will be mapping the reads from a single population of E. coli at 38,000 generations that has evolved citrate-utilization capacity (Cit+).
 You will map the reads to the reference genome in order to identify SNPs that have occurred in this lineage (or its ancestors).
-You will focus on one SNP in particular that has created a "mutator" strain by disrupting the mutS DNA-repair gene.
+You will focus on one SNP in particular that has created a "mutator" strain by disrupting the <i>mutS</i> DNA-repair gene.

 ### Requirements